MP Estate Planning UK

 How do we claim a trust on the TRS as the lead trustee using the URN/UTR?

-Sign in to the TRS, choose the option to claim an existing trust and provide the URN or UTR plus required identity details.
+Sign in to the TRS via GOV.UK using your Organisation Government Gateway account.
+Choose the option to claim an existing trust and provide the URN or UTR exactly as shown on HMRC’s letter, along with the required identity details.
 Acting as lead trustee gives you responsibility for making changes and completing declarations on behalf of the trust.
+Remember, a trust needs a minimum of two trustees, and all trustees share the legal obligations.

 What are TRS security questions and how do trustee and beneficiary details affect passing them?